8 Tips for Building a Security Culture

 Of course, vendor costs aren’t your only cost.
 You’ve got to employ someone to run your program and that can range from a quarter-FTE for small companies up to maybe an eight- to ten-person team at a big global giant.
 You’ve also got other costs, like running a learning management system, hiring speakers, perhaps printing posters.

 All that said though, your overall awareness spend will pale in comparison to the big bucks you’re spending on the gamut of technical solutions.
 The argument could even be made that investing in your employees through awareness training improves the ROI of your technical solutions, as educated employees will be equipped to use these tools more effectively and efficiently.
+You can even use our training ROI calculator to get an estimate.

 Still on the fence between buying or building awareness training?
 Check out our white paper for more on this topic.